 I have been everything from a bullied kid on the playground, to the girl who loved dogs too much, to the girl who loved to be outside, to the girl who couldn't be caught in the dirt and wore polos and pearls, to the girl who literally thought her translucent skin could pass as a chola, to a dark emblem bought from Hot Topic, to the girl who loved taking pictures instead of being in them and suddenly knew more about Ansel Adams then the man himself, to the girl who knew the entire Alto II part of the Rutter's Gloria and looked down her nose at those who didn't, to the activist for all the environment, then people, then animals, to the girl who loved services, to the businesswoman, to the Mormon, to the enlightened one.

 To finally the broken and bruised and battered girl who trusted too many times and finally had too many horror stories of lost souls thrown in a pile in the back of her memory only to haunt her when she felt the most secluded.And each of those phases, no matter how contrasting all left a piece of themselves.
 I still love dogs and being outside in nature.
 I still like to get dolled up and preppy, especially when I'm getting a manicure and pinteresting Kardashian pins.
-I still have an absolute love for Mexican culture (as is only appropriate as I live in Houston with a bunch of Mexicans).
+I still have an absolute love for Mexican culture.
 I still have black hair, black glasses, black clothes, and black nails.
 I still love going to the art museum and looking at all the photographs taken through the years.
 I love classical music, and I love "conducting" music.
 Even if it is Diplo's "Revolution".
 I love serving, and I love fighting for things that deserve justice.
 I love the intricacies of the business world and spreadsheets in Excel.
 I love discussing religion and the it's fallacies and allegories.

 And this right here is why I blog.
 Because in writing there are patterns.
 My life is built solely on patterns, and I need them to make sense of life.
 To predict the next move.
 And when I've lost sense of my own pattern, I can make out what the identity puzzle pieces are trying to tell me.